 One Day Tour

-Those who opt for the three-day stay will overnight on a floating river raft hotel, at the edge of the jungle.
+Those who opt for the three-day stay will have a choice of hotels including a floating river raft hotel at the edge of the jungle.
 This evening, we'll treat you to dinner along with an exotic show by Mon dancers , an ancient people who inhabit lower Burma and central Thailand.